Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-In AreaSearch's latest postcode level ATO data released for financial year ending June 2023, Tanunda's median income among taxpayers is $53,293, with an average of $64,559.
-This is below the national average.
-Rest of SA has a median income of $48,920 and an average of $58,933.
-Based on Wage Price Index growth of 8.8% since financial year ending June 2023, current estimates for Tanunda would be approximately $57,983 (median) and $70,240 (average) as of September 2025.
-Census data reveals household, family and personal incomes in Tanunda rank modestly, between the 32nd and 44th percentiles.
-Income distribution shows that 30.3% of Tanunda's community earns between $1,500 and $2,999 (1,518 individuals), which aligns with the broader area where this cohort represents 27.5%.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates Tanunda's median income among taxpayers is $53,293.
+The average income in Tanunda is $64,559.
+Both figures are below the national average.
+In comparison, Rest of SA has a median income of $48,920 and an average of $58,933.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Tanunda would be approximately $57,983 (median) and $70,240 (average) as of September 2025.
+Census data shows household, family, and personal incomes in Tanunda rank modestly, between the 32nd and 44th percentiles.
+The income distribution reveals that 30.3% of individuals earn between $1,500 - $2,999, aligning with the broader area where this cohort represents 27.5%.
 Housing costs are manageable with 87.4% retained, but disposable income is below average at the 36th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income